-If you like pancakes then you will absolutely LOVE these Healthy Creamy Ricotta Pancakes.
-Made with wholesome ingredients, these Creamy Ricotta Pancakes make a great breakfast idea for you and the whole family.
+If you like pancakes then you will absolutely LOVE these Healthy Lemon Ricotta Pancakes, also known as Ricotta Hotcakes.
+Made with wholesome ingredients, these Creamy Lemon Ricotta Pancakes make a great breakfast idea for you and the whole family.

-Serve these delicious bundles of joy with a dollop of butter and your favorite maple syrup!
+Serve these delicious bundles of joy with a dollop of butter and your favorite berries.

 Ricotta Cheese and Cottage Cheese can be used interchangeably in some recipes.
 When cheese is made and separated, the curds are used to make cottage cheese, while the whey is used to make ricotta.
 Both are considered fresh or unripened cheeses and are mild in flavor.